Willowlark/aurii/_aurii_world_guide/4-2-Calloran_League.md

 ### Rocnas

 Rocnas primarily exports foodstuffs, and imports newer technologies.
 Farm equipment, magic, etc, Rocnas tends to be behind other nations in development and chooses import over internal development.
+Rocnas's exports feed a large portion of the League and are highly valued.

 ## Foreign Relations